Ode to Yeehaw Junction

-The extinction of Florida’s most beloved brothel (and its burgers)
+The downfall of Florida’s most beloved brothel (and its burgers)

 I am a sucker for historic markers.
 Behold, those weighty plaques at roadsides trivializing notable events from a hazy past.
 To wit, this gem from a crossroads south of Atlanta: